Azure/azure-service-operator/docs/hugo/content/design/ADR-2023-04-Patch-Collections.md

 * PRO: Behaves exactly like we want from a serialization perspective.
 * PRO: Not a breaking change for consumers of our object model.

-* CON: Breaks CRD YAML deserialization for the ASO controller (as the [sigs.k8s.io/yaml]( https://github.com/kubernetes-sigs/yaml) library we use works with standard JSON serialization attributes)
+* CON: Breaks CRD YAML deserialization for the ASO controller (as the [sigs.k8s.io/yaml]( https://github.com/kubernetes-sigs/yaml) library we use works with standard JSON serialization attributes).
-* CON: Also breaks YAML serialization for `asoctl` (for the same reason)
+* CON: Also breaks YAML serialization for `asoctl` (for the same reason).
 * CON: Modifies our Spec and Status object definitions for an issue that is specific to ARM
+* CON: Requires modifying all our generated types to use the new serialization attributes.

+* QUERY: Does this solve the problem for non-collection properties?
+It may not.
+If we want to adopt this approach, we'll need to prioritize answering this question.

-### Option 4: Remove `omitempty` for selected ARM types only
+### Option 4: Remove `omitempty` for collections on selected ARM types only

-As for Option 2, above, we apply the change only selected ARM Spec types, leaving the core ASO Spec and Status types unmodified.
+As for Option 2, above, but we apply the change only selected ARM Spec types, leaving the core ASO Spec and Status types unmodified.

-Selection occurs through our existing `ObjectModelConfiguration` allowing us to explicitly target collections (and other properties) that we know are problematic.
+Selection occurs through our existing `ObjectModelConfiguration` allowing us to explicitly target resources we know are problematic.
+We might take a coarse-grained approach, selecting entire resources, or a fine-grained one selecting only affected properties.

 * PRO: Behaves exactly like we want from a serialization perspective.
 * PRO: Limits the scope of the change to only ARM types.
 These are not directly used by consumers of our object model.
-* PRO: Limits the scope of the change to only properties that we know are problematic, reducing any potential for unintended consequences.
+* PRO: Limits the scope of the change to only collections that we know are problematic, reducing any potential for unintended consequences.
 * PRO: No change to the YAML serialization for ASO Spec and Status types, so no visible change to our users.

-* CON: We can only configure properties we know have this problem.
+* CON: We can only configure resources (or properties) we know have this problem.
 We may miss some, requiring a new release to fix affected users.
+* CON: Configuration at the individual property level runs the risk that we might miss some properties that are problematic.
+* CON: Configuration at the entire resource level makes our payload larger than it strictly needs to be.

+### Option 4a: Remove `omitempty` for all properties on selected ARM types only

+As for Option 4, above, but we apply the change to all properties on the selected ARM types.

+Pros & Cons are as for Option 4, above, with the addition of:

+* PRO: We'll be explicit for all properties, removing any ambiguity about what the payload means
+* CON: ARM Payload will be larger

 ## Decision

-Adopt Option 4, as it is a minimal change that addresses the issue without impacting on current users.
+Adopt Option 4a, as it is a minimal change that fully addresses the issue without impacting on current users.

 ## Status